Skip to content

 Alfama District

-From the viewpoint, continue walking uphill, and you will head deeper into Alfama.
+From this viewpoint, continue walking uphill, and you will head deeper into Alfama.
 This charming district is a destination in itself for me.
-Alfama is the oldest neighborhood of Lisbon and arguably one of the most charming.
-The narrow cobblestone streets will lead you uphill from the Tejo River to São Jorge Castle.
+Alfama is the oldest neighborhood of Lisbon and arguably one of the most enchanting.
+The narrow cobblestone streets will lead you uphill from the Tagus River to São Jorge Castle.

 Walking through Alfama, you feel like you’ve traveled back in time.
 I don’t know how to describe it other than everything feeling so incredibly old.
 A Lisbon trip doesn’t feel complete without getting a feel for the city’s beautiful historic district.